Why Choose CHOP for Diagnosis and Treatment of a Rare Immune Disorder

 The family of another patient, Elijah, struggled for years to find answers to their son's mysterious illness.
 Finally, an immunologist at CHOP diagnosed Elijah with a never-before-seen disorder, CD40LG duplication-associated autoimmune disease, and researchers and clinicians used Elijah's own cells to develop a customized drug treatment.

 Our team continues to research the cause of immune dysregulation disorders and potential treatments.
-Our physicians are all researchers as well.
-The dual role means that any new discovery in the field of immune dysregulation will translate quickly to more treatment options for children.
+Our physicians are also researchers.
+This dual role means that any new discovery in the field of immune dysregulation will quickly translate into more treatment options for children.